How to sell your house and buy a new one at the same time

 4. Negotiate the timeline, not just the money

 Of course you want to get the best possible price on the sale of your home, and not to overpay for the next one.
 But consider the timing of the closing process as well when negotiating both deals.
 The closing date can be one of the most important details when negotiating a sale.
 The goal is to get both the buyer of your current home and the seller of your next home to agree to adjacent closings and/or any necessary contingencies.
-You can even look into arranging back-to-back escrow, in which the proceeds from the sale go directly to the purchase of the new property.
+You can even look into arranging back-to-back escrow, in which the proceeds from the sale go immediately toward the purchase of the new property, with no waiting.

 “When I put out an offer for a client, I’m making it clear that we need to close on that date,” says Mark Pires, a Realtor with Berkshire Hathaway HomeServices in New Canaan, Connecticut.
 “In a competitive market, the buyer may have to move their schedule around if they really want that home.”